JunlinDu/bear-map/README.md

 # Bear Map Project

 This project is my implementation of the backend web server for one of the proposed project from UC Berkely's CS61B, Spring 2018.
 It was originally inspired by the [Open Street Map](https://wiki.openstreetmap.org/wiki/Main_Page) project from where the map data was downloaded utilized.
-This project is an ongoing project of mine, and it is currently being developed as a hobby project which I am continually refactoring, and making optimations and refinements to.
+This project is an ongoing project of mine, and it is currently being developed as a hobby project which I am continually refactoring, and making refinements to.

 ## Underlying Data Structres